pgmodeler/pgmodeler/README.md

 Compiling/Installation
 ----------------------

-For details about installation process from source code see [COMPILING.md](https://github.com/pgmodeler/pgmodeler/blob/master/COMPILING.md).
-If you don't want to compile pgModeler there are binaries available for download at [Downloads](https://github.com/pgmodeler/pgmodeler/downloads) section.
+For details about installation process from source code visit thw [Installation](http://www.pgmodeler.com.br/wiki/doku.php?id=installation) section on Wiki.
+If you don't want to compile pgModeler there are binaries available for download at [official site](http://pgmodeler.com.br).

 Known bugs
 ----------